Written by Kim Ray and Sam Greenlee

 - Travel expenses – can include airfare, mileage, lodging, rental cars, tolls, meals, etc., and is typically billed at cost after the completion of the audit.
 You will want to pay attention, however, to whether or not the certification body adds any additional fees onto the cost.
 Local auditors may help reduce total travel expenses.

 - Certification/Registration fees – mandatory fees that the auditing scheme charges the Certification Body to perform each audit.

 - Additional module costs – these can be retailer-specific or requested by a customer, such as FSMA, Quality, or Costco addenda.

-As mentioned above, the fees assessed for audit time on site are determined by specific criteria that the certification program (like BRC or SQF) have already established.
+As mentioned above, the fees assessed for audit time on site are determined by specific criteria that the certification program (like BRCGS or SQF) have already established.
 Things like how big your facility is, how many employees you have at that site, or how many HACCP plans are in use.
 Below are the links to a few GFSI scheme’s codes.